mesg-foundation/engine/docs/api/core.md

 ## DeleteService

 Delete a service from Core.
-This function only delete a deployed service in the [Core](../guide/start-here/core.md).
-If the service's code is on your computer, it will not delete its source code.
+This function only deletes a deployed service in [Core](../guide/start-here/core.md).
+If the service's code is on your computer, the source code will not be deleted.

 <tabs>
 <tab title="Request">